 When our baby was eating slowly and sleepily, my husband and I would massage her cheek to stimulate her to eat faster.
 A gentle stroke with a fingertip on her cheek was all it took, and on those long sleepless nights, this simple trick was a godsend!
-Our friends have found it works great with their infants too.
-When babies eat efficiently until they're full before going to sleep, they sleep for longer between feedings.
+Our friends have found it works great with their Newborn babys too.
+When babys eat efficiently until they're full before going to sleep, they sleep for longer between feedings.
 And that means you’re both likely to be calmer!

 Baby's First Baths

 After the baby's umbilical cord stump falls off (generally by week 3), you’ll finally be able to give her a real bath.
 To keep the baby warmer, more comfortable and less likely to cry, place a warm washcloth over her tummy during the bath.
 It makes all the difference between a happy water baby and a miserable one.
 Also, if your house is on the colder side, turn up the heat a little before the bath so the cold air won't be as much of a shock after the bath.
-These tips made all the difference for my little girl - she loves bath time.
+These tips made all the difference for my little baby girl - she loves bath time.

 Help Your Baby Bond with Dad

 Make sure your baby has ample time alone with Daddy.
 His touch and voice are different than yours, and this will begin a bonding process and give you a break.
 Plus, it gets the baby used to being with someone other than you.
 The first few times can be hard.
 Make sure your baby is fed and well rested, as this will give you at least one or two hours before you're needed again.
 Then leave Dad and the baby alone.
 If you stay nearby, make sure the baby can’t see or hear you, and resist the urge to go into the room and "fix" things if she starts crying.
 Your baby cries with you and you experiment to find out what's wrong.
 Dads need time to do this too - in their own way.
-By allowing this time, your child will learn there is more than one way to receive comfort, which will help immensely when you leave your baby with a sitter or another family member for the first time.
+By allowing this time, your newborn baby will learn there is more than one way to receive comfort, which will help immensely when you leave your baby with a sitter or another family member for the first time.
 You could have your partner bathe her, put her to bed or just read or talk to her.

 Help Get Your Baby to Latch